Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

 #.
 (Optional) Consider using ``source bin/activate`` to make your
    shell environment wired to use the virtualenv.

 #.
-Use ``easy_install`` and point to the BFG "current" index to get
+Use ``easy_install`` and point to the BFG "1.1" index to get
    :mod:`repoze.bfg` and its direct dependencies installed:

    .. code-block:: bash

-     $ bin/easy_install -i http://dist.repoze.org/bfg/current/simple repoze.bfg
+     $ bin/easy_install -i http://dist.repoze.org/bfg/1.1/simple repoze.bfg

 #.
 Use ``easy_install`` to install various packages from PyPI.